How to Start a Cleaning Business & Become Successful

 But if you want to be in total charge of your business, you should run your business independently.

-Once you found your customers, create long-term relationships.
+Once you find your customers, create long-term relationships.
 Communicate with your customers regularly from the get-go.

 You will rely a lot on your means of transport.
 Driving here to there and parking where it’s permitted.
-This won’t be relaxing if you drive a huge pick-up truck.
+This won’t be relaxing if you drive a huge pickup truck.
 And it is difficult to change those spare truck wheels or tires for a single person in case of emergencies.
-Is that necessary for a small cleaning business that’s just starting up?
+Is that necessary for a cleaning business startup?

 A hatchback will probably do the job.
 Make sure it’s maintained well.
 That’s far more important than investing in a new vehicle.